Skip to main content

 Internal Fellows

 Tshepo Internal Fellows hold academic appointments at Wilfrid Laurier University.
-This includes full-time or part-time faculty members at Laurier University who have a demonstrated interest in the research agenda and/or activities of The Tshepo Institute for the Study of Contemporary Africa, who submitted a request to the Director to be an Internal Fellow, and whose request has been accepted by Tshepo's Council.
+They include full-time or part-time faculty members at Laurier University who have a demonstrated interest in the research agenda and/or activities of The Tshepo Institute for the Study of Contemporary Africa, who submitted a request to the Director to be an Internal Fellow, and whose request has been accepted by Tshepo's Council.

 CURRENT FELLOWS

-Dr. Bree Akesson is Canada Research Chair in Global Adversity and Wellbeing and Associate Professor of Social Work at Wilfrid Laurier University.
+Dr. Bree Akesson is an associate professor of Social Work and a Canada Research Chair in Global Adversity and Wellbeing at Wilfrid Laurier University.
 Her research focuses broadly on international social work, ranging from micro-level understandings of the experiences of children and families affected by war to macro-level studies on social service and mental health system strengthening.
 Bree is currently working on a SSHRC-funded mixed-methods study of the resettlement experiences of refugees in Ontario, a SSHRC-funded phenomenological study of the experiences of pregnancy loss among Syrian refugee families living in Lebanon, and she has published the book From Bullets to Bureaucracy: Extreme Domicide and the Right to Home with Andrew R. Basso (2022).

 Dr. Kofi Bobi Barimah is a sessional instructor at Wilfrid Laurier University.
-Kofi was the Foundation Dean of the Faculty of Public Health & Allied Sciences at the Catholic University College of Ghana-Fiapre where he also served as its Dean from 2007-2013.
-He also served as the first Director of the Night School (now Weekend School).
+Kofi was the Foundation Dean of the Faculty of Public Health & Allied Sciences at the Catholic University College of Ghana-Fiapre, where he also served as its Dean from 2007–2013.
+He also served as the first director of the Night School (now the Weekend School).
 He is currently the Ag.
 Executive Director at the Centre for Plant Medicine Research, Mampong Akwapem.
-He has several publications in health promotion and community development in peer-review journals, coupled with presentations at reputable global conferences.
-DKofi is the principal author of the book Traditional Medicine in Ghana (2018).
-He is the Editor-in-Chief of the International Journal of Technology and Entrepreneurship.
+He has several publications in health promotion and community development in peer-reviewed journals, coupled with presentations at reputable global conferences.
+Dr. Barimah is the principal author of Traditional Medicine in Ghana (2018), and he is the Editor-in-Chief of the International Journal of Technology and Entrepreneurship.

-Dr. Kevin Burrell is an Assistant Professor of Religion and Culture at Wilfrid Laurier University.
+Dr. Kevin Burrell is an assistant professor of Religion and Culture at Wilfrid Laurier University.
 His main research investigates ethnic identity and representation in the Hebrew Bible and the ancient Near East.
-Of particular interest to me is the history and identity of the ancient Kushites/Nubians of North Africa.
+Of particular interest to me is the history and identity of the ancient Kushites and Nubians of North Africa.
 He is also interested in the history of the Bible and its role in western identity formation, colonization, and slavery.

 Dr. Shaunasea Brown